Khorvie-Tech/khorvie-tech.github.io/_posts/2025-06-04-importpow.md

 If after all of this if it still doesn't appear, ensure there are no errors in the way you are importing your plan, as these methods should work for anyone in importing a power plan.

+Also check [Missing Power Plans](https://khorvie.tech/missingpow/) if this does somehow not work.

 ### (Optional/advanced) Making a Custom GUID
 To give a custom GUID to the plan; the import command would be something like this